ifvictr/oca/README.md

 Oca is a very simple URL shortener, with a user-first design, and simple to deploy.

 ### Features
-- Analytics for all shortened URLs (TODO)
+- Analytics for all shortened URLs (planned)
+- User accounts for managing URLs (planned)
 - Custom aliases for short URLs

 ### Requirements